aashishksahu/SafeSpace/README.md

 I've been getting emails from Paypal sending me money, since I have never used Paypal (not very popular in my country), I thought it was a scam.
 It is only recently (Dec 2023) that I realised that users of my app were sending me money (Thank you for that btw!!).
-Currently I am not accepting any monetary contributions as this app is not incuring any expenses apart from a weekend or two of coding.
+Currently I am not accepting any monetary contributions as this app is not incurring any expenses apart from a weekend or two of coding.
 Also, this app is my tiny contribution towards combating the reign of big tech and their malicious ways of business and I want everyone to use the full version of it without any paywalls.